Skip to Content

 Daiwa Ballistic LT Spinning Reel Review

-In this review of the Daiwa Ballistic LT spinning reel, I will go through the features that make this an excellent option for all different types of fishing, from saltwater – both on and offshore to freshwater, too.
+In this review of the Daiwa Ballistic LT spinning reel, I will go through the features that make this an excellent option for all types of fishing, from saltwater (both on and offshore) to freshwater.

 The Daiwa Ballistic LT is available in 7 models, from the Daiwa Ballistic LT BLSLT1000D to the larger Daiwa Ballistic LT BLSLT6000D-C.